German South West Africa: First World War

 The news about the start of World War I reached German South West Africa on 2 August 1914 via radio telegraphy.
-The information was transmitted from the Nauen transmitter station via a relay station in Kamina and Lomé in Togo to the radio station in Windhoek.
+The information was transmitted from the Nauen transmitter station via a relay station in Kamina and Lomé in Togoland to the radio station in Windhoek.

-During the First World War, South African troops opened hostilities with an assault on the Ramansdrift police station on 13 September 1914.
+After the start of the war, South African troops opened hostilities with an assault on the Ramansdrift police station on 13 September 1914.
 German settlers were transported to concentration camps near Pretoria and later in Pietermaritzburg.
 Because of the overwhelming numerical superiority of the South African troops, the German Schutztruppe, along with groups of Afrikaner volunteers fighting in the Maritz rebellion on the German side, offered opposition only as a delaying tactic.
 On 9 July 1915, Victor Franke, the last commander of the Schutztruppe, capitulated near Khorab.

 Two members of the Schutztruppe, geography professors Fritz Jaeger and Leo Waibel, are remembered for their explorations of the northern part of German South West Africa, which became the book Contributions to the Geography of South West Africa (Beiträge zur Landeskunde von Südwestafrika).

 Postwar

-After the war, the territory came under the control of Britain and then was made a South African League of Nations mandate.
+After the war, the territory came under the control of Britain which was then formalized through a South African League of Nations mandate which made Union of South Africa responsible for administration.
 The territory eventually became subject to apartheid under South African rule, as well as becoming involved in the Angolan civil war in 1975.
 In 1990, the former colony became independent as Namibia, governed by the former liberation movement SWAPO.